sebpardo/sebpardo.github.io/index.md

 ---

 I am a Postdoctoral Fellow at Dalhousie University in Halifax, Nova Scotia, Canada.
-My research focuses on understanding how life histories, particularly their relationships and variation within and among populations, determine their potenitial to recover after disturbances.
+My research focuses on understanding how life histories of fishes, particularly their relationships and variation within and among populations, determine their potenitial to recover after disturbances.
 My work is also applied: I develop simple methods for predicting the vulnerability of data-poor species based on insights from life history relationships.